-Sarge, Upham and Reiben sit with Ryan in the darkness.
-Ryan is lost in thought, far away.
+Sarge, Upham and Reiben sit with Jackson in the darkness.
+Ryan is lost is thought, far away.
 One after another, Miller's men eye him.

-Private, I'm sorry about your brothers.
+SARGE Private, I'm sorry about your brothers.

 Ryan nods.
 Then, with some difficulty, he makes the trip from Iowa back to France.
 He turns to Sarge.